404-F21/project/README.md

 ## Running Instructions:

 * Make sure that you have `pipenv` and `pyenv` installed.
-  * if not: do `python -m pip install pipenv pyenv`
+  * If not: run `python3 -m pip install pipenv pyenv`
   * Or follow: https://pipenv-fork.readthedocs.io/en/latest/install.html
-    * Note: pyenv is not needed to be installed if python v3.8 is installed
+    * Note: pyenv is not neccessary to install if python v3.8 is installed
 * Clone the repo: `git clone https://github.com/404-F21/project.git`
 * `cd project/`
 * Establish the module requirements: `pipenv sync`
 * Activate the virtual env: `pipenv shell`
 * Migrate all the migrations: `python manage.py migrate`
-* `cd front_end/`, run `npm ci` and `npm start`
+* Navigate to `front_end/`, and run `npm ci` followed by `npm start`
-* In another terminal, do `python manage.py runserver` in root directory
+* In another tty, run `python manage.py runserver` in the repository's root directory
-  * OPTIONAL: Before running the server, create a local super user to access admin page - `python manage.py createsuperuser`
+  * OPTIONAL: Before running the server, create a local superuser to access the admin page - `python manage.py createsuperuser`

 ## Work Distribution:

 ### Part 1
-* **xingjie1** and **ywu18** worked on the front end part of the project.
+* **xingjie1** and **ywu18** worked on the frontend aspect of the project.
-* **kanishk** worked on designing the database(models.py) and README.
+* **kanishk** worked on designing the database (models.py) and the README.
-* **drapeza** worked on the connecting the front end with the database using API.
+* **drapeza** worked on the connecting the frontend with the database using a REST API.
-* **wstix** worked on project setup, helped everyone out in combining their parts and bug fixing.
+* **wstix** worked on project setup, helped everyone out in combining their parts, GitHub management, and bugfixing.

 ## Design Principles:

 ### 1) Author
-#### Keynotes - Database implcations:
+#### Keynotes - Database Implications:
 * Can login/sign up - Store a unique identifier, personal info and password
-* Make, like and comment on posts - Store a list of said *posts*
+* Make, like and comment on posts - store a list of said *posts*
-* Upload images/profile pictures - Store the image url to refer
+* Upload images/profile pictures - store the image url to refer
-* Can be from different host - Store the host url
+* Can be from different host - store the host url

 ### 2) Friend Request
-#### Keynotes - Database implcations:
+#### Keynotes - Database Implications:
-* Can be on sided (becomes a follow) - Store if x follows y
+* Can be one-sided (becomes a follow) - store if x follows y
-* Can be both sided (become a friend if accepted from both sides) - Store if the x follows y and if y follow x separately and uniquely
+* Can be two-sided (become a friend if accepted from both sides) - store if the x follows y and if y follow x separately and uniquely
-* is unique - store identifier
+* Is unique - store an identifier

 ### 3) Post
-#### Keynotes - Database implcations:
+#### Keynotes - Database Implications:
-* Is unique - Store an identifier
+* Is unique - store an identifier
-* Can contain multiple content type - Provide options for the type of content
+* Can contain multiple content types - provide options for the type of content
-* Can contain an image - Store the uploaded image **and** the url
+* Can contain an image - store the uploaded image **and** the url
-* Can contain comments/likes - Store a list of comments/authors who like
+* Can contain comments/likes - store a list of comments/authors who have left a like
-* Belongs to an author - Store the author id
+* Belongs to an author - store the author id

 ### 4) Comment
-#### Keynotes - Database implcations:
+#### Keynotes - Database Implications:
-* Belongs to an author - Store the author id
+* Belongs to an author - store the author id
-* Belongs to a post - Store the post id
+* Belongs to a post - store the post id
-* is Unique - Store identifier
+* Is unique - store an identifier

 ### 5) Like
-#### Keynotes - Database implcations:
+#### Keynotes - Database Implications:
-* Can belong to a comment - Store comment id
+* Can belong to a comment - store comment id
-* Can belong to a post - Store the post id
+* Can belong to a post - store the post id
-* is Unique but removable - Store identifier
+* Is unique but removable - store identifier